mozilla/quality.mozilla.org/plugins/ttc-user-registration-bot-detector/readme.txt

 Upload this plugin to your plugin directory and activate it.

 == Screenshots ==
-This is the management screen screenshot.jpg
+1. This is the management screen for blocking bots screenshot.jpg
+2. This is the screen for listing users screenshot2.jpg